 The Complete Guide to Trigger 'Nades in Arc Raiders

-How the Trigger 'Nade works in Arc Raiders, why two guarantees a kill, extraction ambush setups, PvE combos, what the Patch 1.11.0 nerf changed, and how it compares to every other grenade.
+How the Trigger 'Nade works in Arc Raiders, why two guarantees a kill, extraction ambush setups, PvE combos, what the Patch 1.11.0 + 1.26.0 nerfs changed, and how it compares to every other grenade.

 The Trigger ‘Nade is a remote-detonated sticky explosive that deals 90 damage inside a 7.5m blast radius, and you control exactly when it goes off.
-Despite a nerf in Patch 1.11.0 (January 2026), it’s still the go-to PvP grenade because no other throwable in Arc Raiders gives you that kind of timing control.
+It’s been nerfed twice — first in Patch 1.11.0 (January 2026) and then again in the Riven Tides 1.26.0 update (April 2026) — but it’s still the go-to PvP grenade because no other throwable in Arc Raiders gives you that kind of timing control.
 Two of them will knock down any Raider regardless of shield tier.

 How the Trigger ‘Nade actually works

-The Trigger ‘Nade has no timer, no proximity fuse, and no auto-detonation.
+The Trigger ‘Nade has no proximity fuse and no auto-detonation timer.
 You throw it, it sticks to whatever it hits (walls, doors, trees, the ground, ARC bodies), and it sits there until you detonate it.

 To detonate, keep the Trigger ‘Nade selected in your Quick Use slot and press your aim input (right-click on PC, left trigger on controller).
-Every placed Trigger ‘Nade you own detonates simultaneously.
+Every placed Trigger ‘Nade you own detonates together the moment you trigger.
+(The 1.3-second post-trigger window is a lockout on your next throw or trigger, not a fuse on the blast itself.)
 If you swapped to a weapon mid-fight, reselect the Trigger ‘Nade in Quick Use and the aim input will detonate your already-placed nades instead of preparing a new throw.
 This swap-back mechanic trips up newer players constantly.

 There’s one secondary detonation method: chain reactions.
-Any explosion whose radius overlaps a placed Trigger ‘Nade (a Rocketeer blast, another grenade, a Synthesized Fuel canister) will set it off.
+Any explosion whose radius overlaps a placed Trigger ‘Nade (a Rocketeer blast, another grenade, a Synthesized Fuel canister) will set it off — and chains bypass the post-trigger delay.
 They can’t be reliably shot with bullets, and if the owner dies, surviving nades stay inert unless chain-detonated.

 | Stat | Value |